If this was Liz Truss’s attempt to save herself, she’ll be gone by morning | Tom Peck

 “We are being honest,” she said.
 “We’re levelling with the public.”
 But the public really don’t feel like they’re being levelled with.
 Just levelled.

 All of these comebacks were met with deafening silence.
-Not so long ago, prime minister’s questions became entirely painful to watch, as Jeremy Corbyn’s own MPs sat behind him making no sound at all, while he went carried on going through the motions of a leadership that was walking around dead on its feet, and that’s exactly what’s happening here.
+Not so long ago, PMQs became entirely painful to watch, as Jeremy Corbyn’s own MPs sat behind him making no sound at all, while he went carried on going through the motions of a leadership that was walking around dead on its feet, and that’s exactly what’s happening here.

-It’s funny, course it is, but it’s unsettling too.
+It’s funny, of course it is, but it’s unsettling too.
 The crucial dramatic point of any sitcom has to be that the protagonist can’t escape the situation they’re in, though they in some form or other would like to, be it the Wernham Hogg offices or a Peckham high rise.
-(This time next year Rodders, we’ll be millionaires.)
+(This time next year, Rodders, we’ll be millionaires.)

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here